huzaifamachinelearning/percolation/README.md

 The percolation class gives method to initialize a grid ,open a blocked site, tell if the system percolates among other useful methods.
 The percolationStats give methods to run trials to determine the value of p*.

-Classes PercolationVisualizer and Interactive PercolationVisualizer were provided by the instructors .The test-materials contain files and corresponding images that should be generated when you run the PercoalationVisualizer class with the file as an argument.
-The InteractivePercolationVisualizer class lets you open sites interactively you just have to pass the size of the grid
+Classes PercolationVisualizer and Interactive PercolationVisualizer were provided by the instructors .The test-materials contain files and corresponding images that should be generated when you run the PercoalationVisualizer class with the file as a command line  argument.
+The InteractivePercolationVisualizer class lets you open sites interactively you just have to pass the size of the grid as a command line argument